ropsii/ropsii.github.io/_posts/2021-04-02-design-leadership.markdown

 ---

 <img class="fr ml4 nt3 nr5" width="180" height="429" src="{% link /assets/leadership-queen.jpg %}" alt="Queen illustration">
 What does a design lead do?
 How different companies describe this role can vary a lot.
-It indicates anything from operating a design team and helping shape the product strategy to mentoring designers, directing the visual design, and often contributing individually.
+It indicates anything from managing a design team and helping shape the product strategy to mentoring designers, directing the visual design, and often contributing individually.
 It can be more strategic, more operational, or more artistic.
 Or a little bit of everything.
 Usually, whatever is necessary to keep the boat afloat.

 Their routine depends on the structure and the size of the organization.
 In small teams, they naturally do everything.
 In larger enterprises, hierarchy dictates a more specific division.
 Hence they engage in more strategic contributions and team direction than hands-on designing.